Frequently Asked Questions

 General audition questions:

-When are auditions?
-Auditions are held every spring.
-Auditions for the 2016-17 season will take place in June 2016.
+Auditions are generally held every spring.
+Auditions for the 2020-21 season will take place in August 2020.

 Questions about the registration and audition process: